SLaks/SLaks.Blog/_posts/2013-06-09-writing-about-jekyll-in-jekyll.md

 You may want to mention Liquid syntax in two ways: inline code (mentioning a <code>&#123;% tag %}</code> in a sentence), and multi-line syntax highlighted code blocks (including a whole chunk of Liquid markup in a post).

 Liquid includes a tag specifically designed to solve this problem: the `{% raw %}{% raw %}{% endraw %}` tag.
-For example, the Liquid Markdown used to produce this sentence is:
+For example, the Liquid Markdown used to produce the preceding sentence is:

 <div class="jekyll"></div>
 {% assign openTag = '{%' %}